andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ```

-For simple types like `Weights`, which simply “contain” serializable things, the
+For simple types like `Weights`, which simply contain serializable things, the
 *binary* library is smart enough to write your instances automatically for you!

 ### Serializing `Network`